araobp/pic-mcu/README.md

 ![](./doc/hamster_wheel.jpg)

+I have also developed IoT of baby car, IoT of bus etc...

 I usually use the board with RasPi or Android, but I use it as a stand-alone system for physics experiments this time.

 ## Motion sensor with PIC16F18326 for my bicycle